Systematic Theology

 Independent Academic Personnel

-Prof. Dr. Ronald T. Michener Postmodern Theological Concerns
+Prof. Dr. Ronald T. Michener Postmodern theological concerns, theology of weakness/illness

-Prof. Dr. Steven C. van den Heuvel Theological Anthropology, Environmental Ethics
+Prof. Dr. Steven C. van den Heuvel Theological ethics, ecology, ethics of technology, theory and ethics of hope

 Special Academic Personnel